Earlean Collins

 Earlean Collins (born September 4, 1937) is an American politician.
 In 1976, Collins became the first African-American woman elected to the Illinois Senate, where she rose to leadership positions.
-In 1994, she was the Democratic Party candidate for Comptroller of Illinois.
+In 1994, she was the Democratic Party candidate for comptroller of Illinois.

 Collins left the Illinois Senate to run for the Cook County Board of Commissioners in the 1998 election.
-From 1998 to 2014, she was a member of the County Board representing the 1st district which includes the Humboldt Park, West Garfield Park, Austin and Montclare areas of the City of Chicago as well as the surrounding suburbs of Oak Park, Forest Park, Maywood, Broadview, Westchester, Bellwood and Hillside.
+From 1998 to 2014, she was the member of the County Board from the 1st district, representing an area that included the Humboldt Park, West Garfield Park, Austin and Montclare areas of the City of Chicago as well as the surrounding suburbs of Oak Park, Forest Park, Maywood, Broadview, Westchester, Bellwood and Hillside.